 The Royal Crescent Hotel in Bath is all this and more.
-Set to the centre of the infamous and stunning Royal Crescent, this hotel is a chic city retreat looking over the historic city of Bath.
-The main hotel is based in one of the Georgian residences that makes up the Royal Crescent – identified by the doormen standing outside (yes the ones that absolutely insisted on whisking ALL my bags away – wonderful).
-Inside the main building you’ll find classic decor with a grandfather clock and traditional furniture, all pristine, all beautifully elegant with sweet-scented fresh-cut flowers adorning every surface.
+Set to the center of the infamous and stunning Royal Crescent, this hotel is a chic city retreat looking over the historic city of Bath.
+The main hotel is based in one of the Georgian residences that make up the Royal Crescent – identified by the doormen standing outside (yes the ones that absolutely insisted on whisking all my bags away – wonderful).
+Inside the main building, you’ll find classic decor with a grandfather clock and traditional furniture, all pristine, all beautifully elegant with sweet-scented fresh-cut flowers adorning every surface.
 The reception area is hidden away, far from the focal point, you feel like you are being welcomed into a friend’s home from another age rather than entering a hotel.

 Our suite, the Nelson, was reached by walking into one of these outer buildings and up an impressive spherical staircase.
 It was decorated in the hues of greys and blues with nautical paintings sporting Nelson and other historical figures of the age adorning the walls.
-It welcomed you in with thick drapes, luxurious carpets and slatted shutters.
-The room was split into two, with sitting area opposite a traditional fireplace and bookshelves.
-Double doors opened out on to an extensive terrace with 4 seats, a large wooden table and parasol – very private but with wonderful views across the garden.
+It welcomed you in with thick drapes, luxurious carpets, and slatted shutters.
+The room was split into two, with a sitting area opposite a traditional fireplace and bookshelves.
+Double doors opened out onto an extensive terrace with 4 seats, a large wooden table, and a parasol – very private but with wonderful views across the garden.
 The bedroom was set behind the living area and was designed in much darker tones offset by crisp white bedding.
 An additional thick velvety curtain separated the living and bedroom area for extra privacy and adding to the luxurious feel of the room.

 Bar and Restaurant

 After a couple of drinks, the staff ushered me across the black slate hallway, once again whisking my paraphernalia in from the bar without me having to lift a finger.
-After this nimble table switch I was seated in the equally beautiful restaurant.
+After this nimble table switch, I was seated in the equally beautiful restaurant.
 The chef here has the magic touch.
-Not only was his food excellent it was also exciting – a rare trick indeed, each dish and pallet cleanser in-between were a mixture of interesting textures and flavours that worked so well together.
+Not only was his food excellent it was also exciting – a rare trick indeed, each dish and pallet cleanser in-between were a mixture of interesting textures and flavors that worked so well together.
 And the pudding – I often find that even the best restaurants are incapable of producing a decent desert.
 There are no such worries here.
-The deserts are the perfect mix of sweet and sour, crunch and cream.
-Oh and the desert wine….
-I simply wanted to bathe in this sweet but-not-too-sweet French tipple that tasted like it was made only to partner my chocolate indulgence.
+The deserts are the perfect mix of sweet and sour, crunch, and cream.
+Oh and the dessert wine… I simply wanted to bathe in this sweet but-not-too-sweet French tipple that tasted like it was made only to partner my chocolate indulgence.

 I had a facial at the small but perfectly formed Spa & Bath House in the secret garden.
-A particular highlight is the miniature but immaculate pool offset by natural woods, bamboo and slate and with big barrels of inviting warm water to relax in.
+A particular highlight is a miniature but immaculate pool offset by natural woods, bamboo, and slate and with big barrels of inviting warm water to relax in.
 The facial I chose was by ESPA and having suffered the winter, my skin was feeling somewhat grey.
 This facial gave me real results.
-My skin honestly felt plumped, rejuvenated and healthy and I would happily book back in for some more rejuvenation on future visits.
+My skin honestly felt plumped, rejuvenated, and healthy and I would happily book back in for some more rejuvenation on future visits.